ben-xD/push/README.md

 ## Features

-- Use push notification without Firebase on any platform except Android.
+- Use push notification without Firebase on any platform except Android
-- Get started testing push notifications quickly with the scripts, tools and commands provided in this project.
+- Get started testing push notifications quickly with the scripts, tools and commands provided in this project
-- Consistent behaviour between iOS and Android.
+- Consistent behaviour between iOS and Android
-- It currently only supported iOS and Android.
+- It currently only supports Android, iOS and macOS
-- Avoids using deprecated Android classes.
+- Avoids using deprecated Android classes
-- Receive push notifications when the app is in the foreground, background or terminated on Android and iOS.
+- Receive push notifications when the app is in the foreground, background or terminated on Android and iOS
 - Request permission to show notifications to the user, on iOS and Android (including Android 13+).
-- Handle notifications being tapped by users.
+- Handle notifications being tapped by users
 - Set your message handlers anywhere you want, however you want.
 Unlike other packages, these restrictions do not apply:
     - It must not be an anonymous function